webpack/webpack.js.org/src/content/api/parser.md

 - `'UpdateExpression'`

 ### evaluateIdentifier

 `SyncBailHook`

-Evaluate an identifier that is a free variable, requires an identifier.
+Evaluate an identifier that is a free variable.

+- Hook Parameters: `identifier`

-Parameters: `expression`
+- Callback Parameters: `expression`

 ### evaluateDefinedIdentifier